 Protein powders catering to the keto trend containing whey protein isolate are flooding the market.
 Beyond supplements, however, many formulators are producing keto-friendly ice cream, desserts, protein bars, entrees, high-protein beverages and more.

-A worry noted by some physicians is that keto is highly restrictive, often eliminating foods that are beneficial for our bodies such as fruits and whole grains which contain fiber and vital nutrients.
-To combat this, many on the ketogenic diet take supplements containing electrolytes such as magnesium and potassium to help avoid side effects commonly referred to as keto flu.
-Because of its highly restrictive nature and adverse consequences, many find a keto diet to be unsustainable for the long term.
+A worry noted by some physicians is that keto is highly restrictive, often eliminating foods that are beneficial for our bodies.
+Because of its highly restrictive nature and adverse consequences like keto flu, many find a keto diet to be unsustainable for the long term.

-Because the traditional keto diet promotes high fat as a way to achieve satiety, Mayo Clinic raised concern for long-term heart health.
+Because the traditional keto diet promotes high fat as a way to achieve satiety, Mayo Clinic raised concern for long-term heart health, including high blood pressure.
 One person who adopted a ketogenic diet saw her cholesterol shoot up nearly 100 points within a few months.
 Someone who is genetically inclined to conditions linked to heart disease is strongly urged to consult with their physician prior to adopting a keto lifestyle.

 For example, some food manufacturers of plant-based meats include unhealthy levels of sugar, fat and sodium to compensate for the lack of flavor and texture.
 Sodium levels in a single serving can reach nearly 20% of recommended daily values compared to about 5% for a plain old burger.
 Likewise, some plant-based burgers can have nearly twice as many grams of saturated fat as a regular ground beef patty.

-With intuitive eating, people are encouraged to make peace with food by not labeling it as “good” or “bad,” and to listen to physical cues for hunger and fullness.
+With intuitive eating, people are encouraged to make peace with food by not labeling it as “good” or “bad” food groups, and to listen to physical cues for hunger and fullness.
 Eat and move joyfully with the goal of feeling satisfied, not how many calories you take in or burn.
-It sounds simple, but it’s often easier said than done.
-Infants are born having an innate sense of when to eat and when to stop, but diet culture and marketing messages distort those cues over time.
+It doesn’t mean just eating whatever you want, however.
+It means tapping into your body’s intuitive ability to tell you what your body needs.